Yaro957/NetReaper/README.md

 > This tool is for **educational purposes only**.
 > Use it only on systems you **own** or have **explicit permission** to scan.
 > Unauthorized port scanning may be illegal.

 ---

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Do what you want, but don’t blame Lucifer if you get caught.

----